C-W-21/BS3206/README.md

 ## Developing on the stack
 The front end uses [NextJS](https://nextjs.org) (a [ReactJS](https://react.dev) derivative), ideally all UI components should be taken from google's [MUI](https://mui.com/material-ui/) package.
 Note that we are using the newer 'app' routing method for managing multiple pages.
 The backend uses [Express](https://expressjs.com) to host an API.
 The database is currently TBC.

 There are two environments, both hosted locally: dev (development), and prd (production).
-The development environment is where most of your work will be centred as it supports hot reloading (HMR) so that the front and back ends are updated live as you update the code without having to re-build them.
+The development environment is where most of your work will be centred as it supports hot reloading (HMR) so that the front and back ends are updated live, as you change and save the code, without having to re-build or re-start them.
 The production environment statically compiles the application.
 To get started, [deploy the dev stack](#deploy-stack) and [access it](#accessing-the-stack).

 ## Deploy stack
 Most interactions with the application stack will be done using `make` which is a tool for writing small scripts called 'targets', these are defined in `./Makefile` found in the project root directory.
 All make commands should be executed from the project root.